About the exhibition

 Contributions from renowned photographers and writers will feature alongside photos and words from women in eastern Congo who have also responded to the phrase ‘I Dream of Congo’.
 This part of the project has been developed with Women for Women International.

-The exhibition, curated by Leslie Thomas of Art Works Projects and produced by Congo Connect, will be shown on selected dates between 12th-23rd February 2013 at Conway Hall London, before moving on to further venues in the UK and US throughout 2013.
+The exhibition, curated by Millie Harvey and produced by Congo Connect in conjunction with Leslie Thomas of Art Works Projects, will be shown on selected dates between 12th-23rd February 2013 at Conway Hall London, before moving on to further venues in the UK and US throughout 2013.

 The content will also feature online, as part of our drive to raise the profile of Congo and positively influence the debate around it.